erikmd/git-scripts/README.md

 Facility to fetch a read-only branch from a GitHub repo Pull Request.

 Usage:
-  git pr <ID> [<REMOTE>]
+  git pr <ID> [<REMOTE>] [-f]

 Example:
   git pr 390 upstream

 Summary:
-  BEWARE that the local branch "pr/ID" is always overwritten.
   If the REMOTE argument is omitted, it defaults to "origin".
   REMOTE must point to a GitHub repository.

-  This command creates (and overwrites) a local branch named "pr/ID", matching the source branch for PR #ID submitted in the REMOTE repo.
+  This command checkouts the branch named "pr/ID" (if it doesn't exist yet, it fetches the source branch for the PR #ID in the REMOTE repo) and removes upstream info (remote-tracking branch) for this branch, so it effectively becomes "read-only" with respect to "git push".

+  Flag -f overwrites the local branch pr/ID even if it already exists.

 See also:
   - https://stackoverflow.com/a/62432946/9164010